South Australian Railways 620 class

-The South Australian Railways 620 class was a class of 4-6-2 steam locomotives operated by the South Australian Railways.
+The South Australian Railways 620 class is a class of 4-6-2 steam locomotives operated by the South Australian Railways.

 History

 The completion of the South Australian Railway (SAR) broad gauge route between Adelaide and Port Pirie created a need for a fast, light passenger locomotive to haul this service, as well as other traffic on the lightly laid 60 lb/yd rail branch lines of the SAR.
 The specification included the ability to haul a 200 LT train up a 1-in-45 (2.2%) grade at 25 mi/h.

 Fred Shea, Chief Mechanical Engineer of the SAR designed a 140 LT Pacific type.
 A notable feature of the design, unique to South Australian Railways, was the use of Baker valve gear in lieu of the more common Walschaerts valve gear.
 The first locomotive was completed at the Islington Railway Workshops in 1936, with the last completed in 1938.

 Class leader 620 was also notable for being Australia's first streamlined locomotive, the smokebox being covered with a chromed steel grille similar to those fitted to motor cars of the period, painted in resplendent Hawthorn Green and Silver.
 The press of the time described 620's appearance as 'a bit of fluff'.
 The remainder of the class was unstreamlined.

 In service, the 620 class replaced the Q and S classes on branchline services, where they proved quite successful.
 With the introduction of the more powerful and modern 520 class from 1943, these locomotives were relegated to the Willunga, Bridgewater and Tailem Bend passenger services, as well as continued service on Murray Mallee line services (the locomotives' light axle loading providing good route ability plus the "get up and go" characteristics common to large wheeled Pacific type locomotives.

 The 620 class was phased out in favour of Bluebird railcars, although a spate of railcar failures in 1954–55 saw the 620 class return to service on the Port Pirie line.
 All were withdrawn between 1964 and 1969.